salrashid123/oauth2/README.md

 2) use the TPM based private key to create an `x509` certificate

 Google Cloud uses the `x509` format of a key to import.
 So far all we've created ins a private RSA key on the TPM.
 We need to use it to sing for an x509 cert.
-I've written the following [certgen.go](https://raw.githubusercontent.com/salrashid123/signer/master/certgen/certgen.go) utility to do that.
+I've written the following [certgen.go](https://github.com/salrashid123/signer/blob/master/util/certgen/certgen.go) utility to do that.

-Remember to modify certgen.go and configure/enable the TPM Credential mode
+Remember to modify certgen.go and configure/enable the TPM Credential mode (where `persistentHandle in this example is `0x81010002`)

 ```golang
     rwc, err := tpm2.OpenTPM(*tpmPath)